Apple snubs emerging mobile payment standard

-SAN FRANCISCO/NEW YORK (Reuters) - EBay Inc Chief Executive John Donahoe often quotes a merchant saying NFC stands for “Not For Commerce” - and dismisses the prospects of Near Field Communication technology used to turn cellphones into mobile wallets.
+SAN FRANCISCO/NEW YORK, Sept 13 (Reuters) - EBay Inc Chief Executive John Donahoe often quotes a merchant saying NFC stands for “Not For Commerce” - and dismisses the prospects of Near Field Communication technology used to turn cellphones into mobile wallets.

 He got some support this week from Apple Inc, which did not embed NFC chips into the iPhone 5.